HumanTree92/esx_advancedvehicleshop/README.md

 # About esx_advancedvehicleshop:
-Advanced Vehicle Shop for ESX V1 Final, Legacy, &/or EXM - Edited/Made by Human Tree92 ([Velociti Entertainment Customs & Wiki]( http://www.velocitientertainment.com/customs/ ))
+Advanced Vehicle Shop for ESX Legacy - Edited/Made by Human Tree92 ([Velociti Entertainment Customs & Wiki]( http://www.velocitientertainment.com/customs/ ))

 # Creating Issues
 * Check the [Closed Topics]( https://github.com/HumanTree92/esx_advancedvehicleshop/issues?q=is%3Aissue+is%3Aclosed ) & [Wiki]( http://www.velocitientertainment.com/customs/ ) before opening an issue to see if your issue has already been Answered.